 Context

-The complete process for "FlexNet Server: Manually Install lmadmin on Windows as an Alternative to Thermo Scientific License Manager " is described in three articles.
+The comprehensive guide for "FlexNet Server - Manually Install Lmadmin on Windows as an Alternative to LMs Installation" is divided into three sequential articles.

-This first article (1/3) covers the system requirements and the installation of lmadmin as the license server manager.
+This first installment (1/3) covers the system requirements and the installation of lmadmin as the license server manager.

 Prerequisites